 Where to Stay in Prati

-Orazio Palace Hotel – This gorgeous luxury hotel is an excellent option for those looking to splash the cash on their trip to Rome.
-They offer countless amenities, plush rooms and even an inviting rooftop terrace with fantastic views of the capital.
-Click here to check availability
+Orazio Palace Hotel – This gorgeous luxury hotel in Rome is an excellent option for those looking to splash the cash on their trip to Rome.
+They offer countless amenities, plush rooms and even an inviting rooftop terrace with some of the best views of the capital.

 Not quite what you’re looking for?
 Click here to browse other options in Prati!

 Located south of Trastevere along the Tiber river, is the working-class Roman area of Testaccio.
-Known for its incredible food scene, interesting history, and food markets, Testaccio is a wonderful contender for the best areas to stay in Rome.
+Known for its incredible food scene, interesting history, and food markets, Testaccio is a wonderful place to stay in the heart of Rome.

 Those that love Testaccio have a strong passion for it and would recommend staying in this neighborhood in a heartbeat.
 It’s a great place to get away from the crowds, watch the slow pace of local Roman life, and quite possibly eat the best carbonara you’ve ever had in your life!